Friday, 31 October 2025

 The drive back to the camp was significantly less eventful, although we had a nice showy Pampas Fox and added Pearl Kite to our trip list.
 We made a short stop at a location we thought might be good for Giant Antshrike, but sadly the bird responded deep in the Chaco and we did not see it.
 We arrived back mid afternoon elated but tired, and rested before our night drive.

-Even the campground was lively, with a Black-legged Seriema hanging around throughout the afternoon and even a few mammal species, with Chaco Mara and a new species; Thirteen-banded Armadillo both paid us a visit.
+Even the campground was lively, with a Black-legged Seriema hanging around throughout the afternoon and even a few mammal species, with Chaco Mara and a new species; Six-banded Armadillo both paid us a visit.
 The latter was very impressive being the largest Armadillo we had seen on the trip until this point.

 At night the drive was phenomenal.
 Although there were no new species, we had six Tapirs at various points!
 Two were drinking together in a roadside ditch, we saw one cross the road far away in the thermal, one ran away from the road on the edge of the National Park, one ran in front of the car in front of the campground and finally one was in the campground just after!
 And to top it all off, we had a lot of fun with the Plains Viscachas around the campground, including one that charged right at us when it was flushed by a dog whilst we were photographing it!
 Throw in a Potoo, a Little Nightjar and a Chaco Owl and it makes for quite the eventful evening!